Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 Creation of the catalogue folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a new machine to the AQUA catalogue we need to create a new folder that will contain the configuration files for the new machine.
+To add a new catalog to the AQUA catalogue we need to create a new folder that will contain the configuration files.

 You can create the folder where you prefer and then add it to the available catalogues with the ``aqua add`` command (see :ref:`aqua-add`).